 - The Consortium Council reviews the documentation no later than 14 business days after it is received from the intern; any persons with a conflict of interest (e.g., supervisor complained against) will not be allowed formal participation in review of the grievance.

 - The Council submits its resolution recommendations to the internship agency training director who may accept or reject the recommendations, or request further deliberations.

-- The Consortium co-directors communicate the final resolution in writing to the intern.
+- The Consortium director communicates the final resolution in writing to the intern.

-If the intern wishes to appeal the final resolution, the MiSPPIC co-directors must be notified immediately:
+If the intern wishes to appeal the final resolution, the MiSPPIC director must be notified immediately:

-- A formal written document must be filed with the co-directors and include specific aspects of the resolution that the intern rejects as well as any items the intern feels have been left out
+- A formal written document must be filed with the director and include specific aspects of the resolution

 - The document must include an amended plan for resolution as seen by the intern